-Cisco’s zone based firewall is normally used with layer 3 interfaces but you can also use it as a transparent firewall.
-If you have no idea what zone based firewalls are then I suggest you first take a look at my basis ZBF configuration example.
-If you haven’t configured layer 2 bridging before then you should start with the transparent IOS firewall example.
+Cisco’s zone-based firewall is normally used with layer three interfaces, but you can also use it as a transparent firewall.
+If you have no idea what zone-based firewalls are, then I suggest you first take a look at my basic ZBF configuration example.
+If you haven’t configured layer two bridging before, you should start with the transparent IOS firewall example.
 Having said that, let’s configure a Zone based firewall in transparent mode.
 This is the topology that I will be using:

-Above we have 3 routers.
-R1 and R3 are in the same layer 2 segment because we’ll configure R2 to bridge the FastEthernet 0/0 and 0/1 interfaces.
-Once this is done we’ll configure the Zone Based Firewall.
-I will use a very simple example, by default all inter-zone traffic is denied.
-I want to configure R2 so that it will permit only ICMP traffic from R1 to R3 (and the return traffic).
+Above, we have three routers.
+R1 and R3 are in the same layer two segment because we’ll configure R2 to bridge the FastEthernet 0/0 and 0/1 interfaces.
+Once this is done, we’ll configure the Zone Based Firewall.
+I will use a very simple example, by default, all inter-zone traffic is denied.
+I want to configure R2 to permit only ICMP traffic from R1 to R3 (and the return traffic).
 Let’s get started!

 Configuration